Nation Rebuilding program application guidelines: 2023 to 2024

 - capacity development training and workshops

 - gatherings aimed at developing culturally appropriate governance structures and institutions

-- determination of nation level priorities
+- the determination of nation-level priorities

 - institutional or leadership capacity building development in support of rebuilding efforts and taking on the exercise of rights, including self-government